markstringer-dti/markstringer-dti.github.io/dti.md

 It might be that something could be done to save a trench warfare project.
 But equally, it's important to remember that some projects cannot be saved.
 I don't think I've ever worked on a project that was being deliberately targeted to fail, but I have heard talk of such projects.

 It is quite important to understand that you don't need to stay on any project that is failing.
 The people in the real trenches had to stay.
 If they didn't they'd be shot for desertion.
 You don't have to.
-Paul Simon points out that there are multiple ways to leave a relationship.
+Paul Simon points out that there are multiple ways to get out of a difficult situation.
 There might not be as many ways of getting off project, but there are certainly a good few.

 Of course, you can just find a new job.
 When you start to look you might be astounded to find that you're not the only person on that project who is looking.
 Recruiters have a very good idea about which projects are going badly.

 ## Chapter 4 - Flowers and Fruit
-This is a distinction that I picked up from reading about Taoism.
-Put bluntly, there are two ways that you can get paid.
+This is an idea that I picked up from reading about Taoism.
+There are two ways that you can get paid.

 You can get paid for looking good and you can get paid for doing good.
 In Taoist terms.
 Getting paid for looking good is "Flowers" and getting paid for doing good is "Fruit."